justinnp/Robot-Vision/Assignment 2/README.md

 The output images will be placed in their respective folders based on whether it was implemented with single resolution Lucas Kanade or Gaussian Pyramid Lucas Kanade for multi resolution.

+Note:

+Levels 1, 2, 3 and 4 are used and hard coded within the mult resolution function.
+There will be 4 multi resolution outputs corresponding to the level used.

 To run the script:

 `python3 lucas_kanade.py`